Ai-ReadOne/go-url-shortner/docs/migrations.md

 migrate -database ${POSTGRES_URL} -path internal/db/migrations up
 ```

-### Note: if you do not wish to use the golang-migrate package, you can copy and past the contents in [migrations folder](../internal/database/migrations)
+### Note: if you do not wish to use the golang-migrate package, you can copy and past the migrations in [migrations folder](../internal/database/migrations) in your postgres terminal or PGAdmin